andrewp-CWF/nsfishpass/README.md

 [BARRIER_PROCESSING]
 barrier_table = table for storing barriers
 gradient_barrier_table = table where gradient barriers are stored (type = gradient_barrier)
+barrier_updates = spatial file containing updates to barriers

 [CROSSINGS]
-modelled_crossings_table = table for storing modelled crossings assessed_crossings_table = table for storing assessed crossings crossings_table = table for storing all stream crossings (both modelled and assessed)
+modelled_crossings_table = table for storing modelled crossings
 join_distance = distance (in working srid units) for joining assessment data with modelled crossings

 [HABITAT_STATS]
-stats_table = this table will be created in the [DATABASE].data_schema schema and contain watershed statistics
+stats_table = name of the table to be created in the [DATABASE].data_schema schema which will contain watershed statistics

 watershed_data_schemas = the list of processing schemas to include in the stats table; the schemas must exist and data must be fully processed